coderofsalvation/timetrack.bash/README.md

     $ wget https://raw.githubusercontent.com/coderofsalvation/timetrack.bash/master/timetrack
     $ chmod 755 timetrack
-    $ ./timetrack
+    $ ./timetrack createconfig
-    please modify ~/.timetrack.conf before running timetrack as a crontab

-Now lets modify some patterns and add the cronjob
+    created ~/.timetrack.conf

-# Modify patterns
+# Add patterns to scan for

 Now add this line to ~/.timetrack.conf (which timetrack created) :

     patterns['git push|svn update']='git / svn,version management,company foo'

+# Try it:

+    $ git push chucknorris # lets create some history
+    $ CMD_IN_CSV=1 timetrack track

+The csvfiles are produced as ~/.timetrack-mm-yyyy.csv Check it out, it will probably look something like this:

+    $ cat ~/.timetrack-*.csv
+    15/04/15,12:47:01,"deploying project","deployment","company foo"
+    15/04/15,12:47:01,"git / svn","version management","company foo"
+    15/04/15,15:33:28,"working on code in editor","developing","company foo"

+# What happened over there?

-Now suppose timetrack finds a match ('git push' e.g.) in your Bashhistory.
+Timetrack scans your recent bash history, and it found a match ('git push' e.g.).
-In such case it will append the following line to `~/.timetrack-mm-yyyy.csv`:
+In such case it will push it to the csv and call the BashHooks (see below).

-    21/13/15,00:03:45,"git / svn","version management","company foo"

 Got it?
+Now lets get this baby always running in the background

 # Add a cronjob